#DYK: climate action is supported

 4. Which are the main ERDF/CF climate relevant investment?

-For the ERDF and Cohesion fund the most important intervention field by financial allocations (after applying the weightings) are presented in the chart below.
+For the ERDF and Cohesion fund the most important intervention field by financial allocations (after applying the weightings) are presented in the chart across.

 6. What about practical examples?